ayushisharma1210/arrays/README.md

-sum of array by iterating each element of the array and adding it to a variable called sum. entering marks using array key found or not found at location
+sum of array by iterating each element of the array and adding it to a variable called sum. entering marks using array key found or not found at location sum of matrices formation of matrix transpose of a matrix

 ##algorithm of the codes